DaraDadgar/COMP472-MiniChess/README.md

 - **Win Condition**: The game ends when a player captures the opponent's king.
 - **Draw Condition**: The game can end in a draw if no pieces are captured for a specified number of turns.
 - **Game Logging**: The game logs each move and the state of the board to a text file for further analysis.
-- **Adversarial Search**: Implements a minimax algorithm with alpha-beta pruning for AI decision-making.
+- **Adversarial Search**: Implements a minimax and an alpha-beta pruning algorithms for AI decision-making.
-- **Heuristics**: Includes at least 2 heuristics to evaluate board states and guide the AI's strategy.
+- **Heuristics**: Includes 3 heuristics to evaluate board states and guide the AI's strategy.
+The user chooses the heuristic used by the AI.
-- **Play Modes**: Supports human vs. human (H-H), human vs. AI, and AI vs. AI play modes.
+- **Play Modes**: Supports human vs. human, AI vs. human, human vs. AI and AI vs. AI play modes.

 ## How to Play

 1. **Starting the Game**: Run the script to start the game.
-The initial board configuration will be displayed.
-2. **Making Moves**: Players take turns entering moves in the format `B2 B3`, where `B2` is the starting position and `B3` is the destination.
+2. **Select a Game Mode**: Select your preferred game mode out of the 4 game modes displayed (HvsH, AIvsH, HvsAI, AIvsAI).
+3. **Add the Game Parameters**: Based on the game mode selection, enter the requested parameters such as timeout, maximum number of turns and AI algorithm to use.
+4. **Making a Move**: When it is your turn, the game asks you to enter a move.
+You can enter a move by simply writing the starting and end positions of your move (E1 E2).
-3. **Game End**: The game ends when a player captures the opponent's king or if a draw condition is met.
+5. **Game End**: The game ends when a player captures the opponent's king or if a draw condition is met.

 ## Code Structure